ValeSayfa/MasterThesis/readme.md

 ```
 http://localhost/MasterThesis/index.php
 ```
-As mentioned before, "localhost" indicates "C:\xampp\htdocs", and "MasterThesis" here is the project (repository) name, while "index.php" is the php file containing scripts and html page, which should be run as a web page in the web browser.
+As mentioned before, *"localhost"* indicates *"C:\xampp\htdocs"*, and *"MasterThesis"* here is the project (repository) name, while *"index.php"* is the php file containing scripts and html page, which should be run as a web page in the web browser.

 ***Index page***